Traveller, Trespasser & Rough Sleeper Evictions

 The Role of Enforcement Agents

-• Agents attend and serve notice
+• Attendance and notice where appropriate

-• Conduct a site-specific risk assessment
+• Site-specific risk assessment

-• Provide reasonable time to vacate
+• Reasonable time to vacate where required

 Benefits of Common Law